tatsuei/aio-scripts/bash-commands.md

 done
 ```

-This script captures files in the current directory, storing them in a variable for processing.
+This script captures files in the current directory, storing them in a variable for processing. [back to Top!](#Table-of-Contents)

 ###